A Context-Contrastive Inference Approach To Partial Diacritization: Behavioral Experiment on Partial Diacritization

 \paragraph{Demographics} We utilize the PsyToolkit online platform\footnote{PsyToolkit: \citet{psytoolkit-2010,psytoolkit-2017}} to conduct a behavioral experiment aimed at assessing the impact of different levels of diacritization (modes) on reading speed and accuracy.
 Data was gathered from a group of 15 participants, covering various age groups and native speakers of different Arabic dialects.
 The majority of participants (10) fell within the 25--40 age group; 2 were below 25, and 3 were above 40.
 All participants spoke at least 2 languages, while 6 spoke 3 or more.
 Eight participants spoke either Gulf (4) or Maghrebi (4) Arabic natively, and 7 spoke Egyptian (2), Levantine (2), or Sudanese (2).
 One did not report a native dialect.
 All participants reported being native speakers of Arabic.

-\paragraph{Dataset} To assess the impact of diacritics, we select 30 sentences from various domains in the \dataset{WikiNews} testset \citep{darwish17}.
+\paragraph{Dataset} To measure the impact of diacritics, we select 30 sentences from various domains in the \dataset{WikiNews} testset \citep{darwish17}.
 Each sentence is presented in three variants with Zero/Partial/Full diacritics.
-The Partial variant is produced using our CCPD algorithm and the \modelname{D2-SP} model in $\fun{hard}$ selection mode to mask out easy or guessable ground truth diacritics.
+The Partial variant is produced using our $\fDiacPartial$ algorithm and the \modelname{D2-SP} model in $\fun{hard}$ selection mode to mask out easy or guessable ground truth diacritics.

 \paragraph{Data Splits} The data is split into 3 buckets of 10 sentences each.
-Each bucket has 3 versions as outlined previously.
 We create 3 test sets such that the buckets are rotated and each appears exactly once in any mode (Zero/Partial/Full).
 For example, the first bucket would appear in the test sets A, B, C in its Full, Zero, and Partial variants.
 This is done to ensure that any participant sees a sentence exactly once, to avoid biasing their rating by repeated exposure.
 This ensures also that each sentence is seen equal times in each mode.

 \paragraph{Timing and Scoring} Participants are shown each sentence for a few seconds proportional to the word count of the sentence: $\sfrac{1}{4} ~ |\text{words}|$.
-Then the sentence is hidden and participants are prompted to rate their comprehension by a score between 1 and 5, where 1 indicates difficulty and 5 indicates ease in understanding the sentence.
+Then the participants are prompted to rate their comprehension by a score from 1 to 5, where 1 indicates difficulty and 5 indicates ease in understanding the sentence.
 The design intention is to measure the reading experience of a native speaker when scanning a non-technical text in Modern Standard Arabic.